Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Cloud & Portal/Token authentication/README.md

 ## Use Case

-Allows you to access a secure service with the convience and security of ArcGIS token-based authentication.
+Allows you to access a secure service with the convenience and security of ArcGIS token-based authentication.
 For example, rather than providing a user name and password every time you want to access a secure service, you only provide those creditials initially to obtain a token which then can be used to access secured resources.

 ## How to use the sample